fwolfst/aoc/2022/README.md

 ## Puzzle Day VIII

 Especially the second puzzles solution reads really indexy and does not show intent.
 Both puzzles would have gained in readability if I had used `matrix`.
 But I think its the first time that I used `Enumerable.take_while`.
 Happy about that.

+## Puzzle Day IX

+I guess the jump from part 1 to part 2 troubled some.
+Although there is a warning, the full-on diagonal jump made me regret that I deleted the "adjacent?" check I had initially used for the first parts implementation.
+Used constants much more than in recent puzzles.